West Lake Corridor

+The Northern Indiana Commuter Transportation District (NICTD) began planning an extension of the South Shore Line to Valparaiso, Indiana, in 2006 due to population growth in Northwest Indiana.
+Plans were canceled in 2008 due to lower-than-expected ridership projections.
+The Indiana General Assembly approved funding for the branch in 2015, and the Federal Transit Administration awarded a grant to the line in 2019.
+Work started in October 2020, and the branch is expected to open in 2025.

 History

 New Start Studies

-In mid-2000s, the population and commercial growth in Lake and Porter counties in Northwest Indiana was outstripping projections.
+In the mid-2000s, the population and commercial growth in Lake and Porter counties in Northwest Indiana was outstripping projections.
 The Northern Indiana Commuter Transportation District determined that if the growth continued, it would be necessary to add another branch to the South Shore Line commuter rail.
-In 2006, planning proceeded for an extension to Valparaiso, Indiana, but the project was deemed unqualified for federal funding, and the NICTD was unable to confidently attain trackage rights on the Canadian National Railway line to Valparaiso.
+In 2006, planning proceeded for an extension to Valparaiso, Indiana, but the NICTD was unable to confidently attain trackage rights on the Canadian National Railway line to Valparaiso.
 By 2008 a new study indicated that the Valparaiso to Munster branch would not generate sufficient ridership and was dropped from the plan.

+The Indiana General Assembly approved funding in 2015 for the construction of a South Shore Line branch to Dyer.
+The Lake County government and 15 of the county's towns agreed to provide funding for the branch.
 In 2017, the NICTD began demolition of houses between Hanover and Brunswick streets to begin building a new station, where trains would interchange with the main line.
+The same year, the NICTD modified its plans for the West Lake Corridor, adding a maintenance barn to the proposed Hammond Gateway station and relocating the proposed Munster Ridge Road station.

 Capital Investment Grant Program

 In March 2019, the Federal Transit Administration (FTA) gave the project a favorable rating meaning the project could qualify for funding from the Capital Investment Grant Program.
 NICTD anticipated to be awarded funding the following spring with construction beginning later in the year.
 That October, the FTA approved the project moving it into its engineering phase.
+The project was to cost $945 million, including $335 million from local sources, $255 million in state funds, and $355 million in federal funds.

 Construction

 A groundbreaking ceremony was held on October 28, 2020, which included the signing of a full funding grant between the FTA and NICTD.
+By November 2024, ninety percent of the work had been finished.
+NICTD's president Mike Noland said the West Lake Corridor could open as early as May 2025, as long as an underpass near the Dyer station was completed on schedule.
+The underpass's construction had been delayed due to the lack of approval from CSX Transportation, which owned the right-of-way near that station, and the underpass was not planned to be completed until September 2025.
+By June 2025, the line was expected to open before the end of the year.